NextDotID/docs/docs/getting-started/quick-start.md

 title: Liftoff, Hello Space!
 ---

-Next.ID enables you to manage all of your accounts, wallets, etc, in one Persona yet which is completely controlled by yourself.
-ONLY you.

 To get you started, let's take one example and walk through a binding process with the most frequently used platform: the Twitter account.
 Hold tight, let's go!

 ## Prerequisite